 If you have spent a substantial amount of time outside the UK and contributed to a pension during that time, you might be able to have your LTA increased, thus saving a lot of money on the related tax charge

-If you would like to find out more about the non-resident enhancement factor and how you might benefit from it, feel free to contact me.
+If you would like to understand more about the non-residence enhancement factor and how it might benefit you, please drop me a line.